jporeilly/Ansible/Labs/01 Install and Configuration/02 Configuration/configure.md

 ssh-copy-id 10.0.0.3
 ```
 password: ansadmin123
-Only the public key is copied to the server.
+only the public key is copied to the server.
 The private key should never be copied to another machine.

 now check you can log in:
 ```